 VOLUNTEERING

 With our help, you can.
-We have four volunteering opportunities to suit different interests and abilities.
+We have volunteering opportunities to suit different interests and abilities.

-To be a Volunteer you need to be over 18, Christian and drug free.
+To be a Hope UK Drug Educator, you need to be over 18, Christian, and drug free (including alcohol and nicotine).

 WHAT OUR VOLUNTEERS SAY